Vessels / Meeting Points

 - Distance Threshold: (Only SEAiq Pilot) This is the maximum distance Own-Ship or an AIS target may be from the current route and still be considered to be following the route.
 Further conditions for a vessel to be considered following a route are in the Meeting Point overview.

-- Small Vessel Length: (Only SEAiq Pilot) AIS targets less than this length will have meeting points shown with green Meeting Point symbols.
+- Small Vessel Length: (Only SEAiq Pilot) AIS targets less than this length have meeting points shown with green Meeting Point symbols.
 This can be used to identify smaller vessels.

 - Only Show Selected AIS Target: (Only SEAiq Pilot) When enabled, only show the meeting point for the currently selected AIS target.